bjoernricks/work-shop-wednesday/src/python/asyncio/cpython/async_generators.md

 #### Async Generator Function

-What's the purpose of an `AsyncGenerator`= Mostly to implement `async generator functions`.
+What's the purpose of an `AsyncGenerator`?
+Mostly to implement `async generator functions`.

 An `async generator function` is an `async def` function containing